ecophysviz-lab/DiveDB/README.md

   Requires a labeling dimension.
   Attribute: variables with the variables' names (duplicates the dimension).

+**Validation:**
+- We have a validation function in `DataUploader.validate_netcdf` that checks if a netCDF file meets the above requirements and provides helpful error messages if not.
+See [validate_netcdf in data_uploader.py](DiveDB/services/data_uploader.py).

 **Example:**
 - A sample netCDF file is included in the repository: `oror-002_2024-01-16.nc` that meets the above requirements and can be used as a template for your own data.